My Simple, Productive Morning Routine

 Keep it simple.
 You want this to be so simple it becomes autopilot; having too long of a list decreases the chances that you’ll be able to replicate it day in and day out.

-Give yourself enough time.
+Know that a longer routine requires an earlier wake-up time.
 Rushing through your morning or feeling like the time is getting away from you won’t make feel you excited about keeping your routine going.
 Plan for a few extra minutes while you’re still developing your routine.
 As time goes on, things will become more efficient and run smoother.

 Have an “extra” list you can add on when you have more time, such as on the weekends.
 You may not have time for your entire ideal routine each day, but you can find a compromise by doing some of those extra things on the weekend.
 You may not have time to work out in the mornings without sacrificing the sleep you need to work at my highest potential, but workouts could become part of your weekend morning routine.